JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8018 days**.

-And here is a just a random fact -  **215 jeans can be made with one bale of cotton**.
+And here is a just a random fact -  **The incidents of immune system diseases has increased over 200% in the last five years**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)